Robustly estimating heterogeneity in factorial data using Rashomon Partitions: Introduction

+[standard BMA] does not accurately represent model uncertainty.
+Science is an iterative process in which competing models of reality are compared on the basis of how well they predict what is observed; models that predict much less well than their competitors are discarded.
+Most of the models in [standard BMA] have been discredited [...] so they should be discarded. \end{quote}

+To instantiate this philosophy, we use the MAP as an anchor and then enumerates a list of models with similar posterior density.
+Enumerating rather than sampling allows us to find the \emph{entire} set of high posterior models, and improves efficiency by focusing \emph{only} on high posterior models.
+Models in the RPS can achieve the same level of fit with wildly different substantive explanations, so enumerating them is critical to ensure we explore the entire space of explanations supported by the data at hand.
+Recent papers use related approaches to find examples, rather than the full set, of high posterior models (e.g., \citet{muller2011ppmx,rovckova2018particle} or \citet{balocchi2023crime}).

+{ We find the RPS by searching over a geometry for partially ordered sets known as the Hasse diagram. ~\citet{banerjee2021selecting} introduced the Hasse diagram as a representation of the model space.
+However, their work aims to select a single model using a frequentist approach, whereas our Bayesian setup addresses model uncertainty.
+In this discrete covariate space, each statistical model corresponds to a partition of the Hasse diagram, constructed setting some of the $\beta$'s in Equation~\ref{eq:mainreg} to be equal and, thus, some feature combinations to have the same expected outcome.
+Figure~\ref{fig:hass-running} shows a Hasse diagram, which we now interpret in the context of our running example.}

+\begin{examplecont}[\ref{ex:amox-ibu}] The nodes in the Hasse diagram correspond to feature combinations, each consisting of unique factor levels.
+The first level in each node in Figure~\ref{fig:hass-running} corresponds to the dose of Amoxicillin (250mg or 500mg) and the second corresponds to the dose of Ibuprofen (200mg or 400mg). \end{examplecont}

-We leverage the geometry of the Hasse diagram to create unique and interpretable models.
-First, since the geometry of the Hasse diagram is ``flat,'' each statistical model corresponds to a single partition of the Hasse diagram.
-This is in contrast to other related geometries, such as trees. ~\citet{xin2022exploring}, for example, explore the Rashomon set over decision trees in the context of predictive models for classification with binary covariates, rather than inference and scientific explanation with general regression models, as is our case.
-Trees split hierarchically among variables with no ordering (e.g., splitting a tree on Ibuprofen or Amoxicillin first is arbitrary as they are two different drugs that function in different ways), which generates multiple distinct trees that correspond to the same statistical model.
-As the complexity of the tree grows, so does the number of replicates.
-Without any additional weighting or regularization, then, using trees implies a preference for more complex models.
-Since there are more duplicates of complex trees, they are more likely to be sampled in a sampling-based approach (e.g.,~\cite{wager2018estimation}) or will be overrepresented in the Rashomon set in an enumeration approach.
+{ Each statistical model corresponds to a single partition of the Hasse diagram.
+This contrasts with other related geometries, such as trees.
+Trees split hierarchically among variables with no ordering (e.g., splitting a tree on Ibuprofen or Amoxicillin first is arbitrary).
+As the complexity of the tree grows, so does the number of equivalent trees.
+Without additional weighting, using trees implies a preference for more complex models.
+Since there are more duplicates of complex trees, they are more likely to be sampled in a sampling-based approach (e.g.,~\cite{wager2018estimation}) or will be overrepresented in the Rashomon set in an enumeration approach.}